nikhilCad/real-time-chatroom/README.md

 LiveKit -> For video and audio channels

+App is deployed to Railways as we cant use Vercel because of web sockets

 **Commands after modifying prisma schema file, push data to db**
 ```
 npx prisma generate